Learning Sewing Patterns via Latent Flow Matching of Implicit Fields: Experiments

 where $\lambda_{c}$, $\lambda_{l}$, and $\lambda_{s}$ are scalar weights.
 The term $\mathcal{L}_{CD}$ measures the discrepancy between the simulated garment and the target garment, $\mathcal{L}_{\mathrm{lap}}$ enforces surface smoothness through Laplacian regularization, and $\mathcal{L}_{\mathrm{seam}}$ encourages consistency between corresponding seam lengths.
 As the simulated garment $\mathcal{M}$ is a function of the sewing pattern, which is parameterized by the latent codes $\bz$, we minimize the above objective with respect to $\bz$ using the chain rule.
 More details can be found in supplementary materials.

 Optimizing in the learned latent space constrains the refitting process to produce valid panel shapes, avoiding distortions that commonly arise when directly optimizing edge control points.
 As shown in Fig.~\ref{fig:teaser} and Fig.~\ref{fig:refit}, our method can refit sewing patterns to bodies with different proportions and sizes.
 The refitted patterns produce garments that conform well to the target body shape while preserving the original design structure.
+To quantitatively evaluate it, we conduct an experiment in which panel shapes are optimized directly through edge control points using Eq.~\ref{eq:refit}, and compare this with our optimization in the latent space.
+We use triangle quality as a measure of geometric validity following \cite{Chen25}.
+The triangle quality scores are 0.781 for edge control optimization and 0.875 for latent-space optimization, demonstrating the improved geometric consistency of our approach.